NK-JittorCV/nk-affectivecomputing/README.md

 --audio_n_segments 16 \
 --audio_time 100
 ```

-Before running the script, please replace the placeholders for video path, audio path, pretrained model path, and result output path with your actual local paths.
-Once configured, you can train the model on the VE8 dataset and obtain the final trained weight file.
-For detailed explanations of each parameter, refer to the [Train](./docs/en/train.md)  documentation.Additionally, when running this script, validation results will also be printed alongside the classification outputs.
+Before running the script, make sure to replace the placeholders for the video path, audio path, pretrained model path, and result output path with your actual local paths.
+Once properly configured, you can train the model on the VE8 dataset to obtain the final trained weight file.
+For a detailed explanation of each parameter, please refer to the  [Train](./docs/en/train.md)   documentation.During training or evaluation, validation results will also be printed alongside the emotion classification outputs.

-If you only need to obtain the emotion classification results for each video segment in the dataset, go to the /src/CTEN/test.py file and modify line 80 by replacing the string with the path to your trained weight file.
-Execute the script below in the command line to get video emotion classification results.
+If your goal is only to obtain the emotion classification results for each video segment in the dataset, open the /src/CTEN/test.py file and modify line 80, replacing the placeholder string with the path to your trained weight file.
+Then, execute the script from the command line to generate the classification results.

 ### Quick Testing